 - Visualising things that are relaxing and serene to you

-- Lie on an acupressure mat to stimulate the pressure points associated with relaxation and stress relief
+- Lying on an acupressure mat to stimulate the pressure points associated with relaxation and stress relief

-- Use your favourite skin and personal care products.
+- Using your favourite skin and personal care products.

 6. Use sleep affirmations